LacunaOmnibus/pylacuna/docs/index.md

 ## Architecture
 I'm trying to have code at multiple abstraction levels:

 - **CORE** drivers are the raw interface to the JSONRPC.
 I'm trying to keep them dumb, simple, and stateless, though that last one might be hard.
 Most are derived from the `dict` object.
 We should avoid doing any kind of caching at this layer.

 - **MIDDLEWARE** libraries will have more types of calculations, mission-level logic and hueristics.
 For example, maybe a method that ranks the nearest planets according to their resource content.
 Or something that intelligently upgrades the food production on a planet.
 Caching should go here or higher.
+Favor composition over inheritence for testability.

 - **HIGH-LEVEL** libraries will include the AI.
 I'm leaning toward starting with A*, depending on how easy it is to simulate future states.
 It'll depend a lot on how the middleware layer turns out.
 I also could incorporate some of the server code to run mini-simulations.

 ### Layout
 Uses a "standard" Python project layout